AssemblyScript/meta/README.md

 * **Joshua Tenner** (@jtenner) - Author of [as-pect](https://github.com/jtenner/as-pect) and [as2d](https://github.com/as2d/as2d)
 * **Willem Wyndham** (@willemneal) - Developer Experience at [NEAR](https://nearprotocol.com)
 * **Bowen Wang** (@bowenwang1996) - Developer Experience at [NEAR](https://nearprotocol.com)

+# Getting Involved

+We're happy to help you get involved!
+Currently, there are a few things you could do to start getting involved with the working group:

+* Reach out to a team member, and get invited to the AssemblyScript slack.

+* Join one of our [upcoming public meetings](https://github.com/AssemblyScript/working-group/issues?q=is%3Aissue+is%3Aopen+public+meeting).

+* Open an issue on the [working-group issues](https://github.com/AssemblyScript/working-group/issues), or any of the [AssemblyScript repositories](https://github.com/AssemblyScript).